Skip to content

 Both apps integrate with Zapier; Calendly has more native integrations

 When it comes to syncing your calendar, you can't go wrong with Doodle or Calendly: both connect with the big three (Gmail, Outlook, and iCloud).
-These integrations are available on both free and paid plans.
+These integrations are available on both free and paid plans, though Calendly does limit free users to one calendar connection.

 Zapier is a no-code automation tool that lets you connect your apps into automated workflows, so that every person and every business can move forward at growth speed.
 Learn more about how it works.